 Some of the active research areas of our members include: male and female infertility, various reproductive diseases including endometriosis, premature ovarian failure, polycystic ovarian disease, uterine dysfunction adulatory dysfunction, genetic defects, varicoceles, genital tract obstruction, gametogenesis, genital tract fertilization, early embryonic development urogenital development and birth defects, endocrinology of reproduction, maternal fetal medicine, fetal intervention surgery, adult and pediatric urology, adult, pediatric and adolescent obstetrics and gynecology, sex steroid hormone action, sexual medicine, andropause and menopause, fertility preservation, and contraception.

-See our Transitional Research Groups.
+See our Translational Research Groups.

 Current center members bring more than $55 million of peer-reviewed grant support to Baylor College of Medicine in the area of reproductive health, enhancing cross-disciplinary research capacity through our submission of competitive R01 applications, as well as larger interdisciplinary, multi-investigator funding mechanisms through the NIH U10, U54 and P50 mechanisms.